Deraj21/cryptid-bot/readme.md

 ## Todo
 ### "play game" functionality
-- ~~display board pieces' rotation~~
-- ~~display structures~~
-- look into the way I code rotation, and see if it needs to be rewritten
+- ~~BUG: structures are not working when chunk is rotated~~
 - add custom menu on click (try to use )
 - make no/yes markers in some art program
 - display
   - no markers
   - yes markers
-- BUG: structures are not working when chunk is rotated
+- a problem for future me: look into the way I code rotation, and see if it should be rewritten

 ### other
 - test, test, test